-When you look through the pages of the Bible, he is not alone.
+Remember, this is a worship leader in Israel, doubting the goodness of God.
+And when you look through the pages of the Bible, he is not alone.
 After all, just go back to Adam & Eve.
 Satan was able to make them doubt the goodness of God even in Paradise.
 No one to compare themselves too, and they still doubted that God was good, coveting the only thing they could not have!
-No wonder we struggle to believe what God has said about Himself.
+What hope do we have?